HowardWu5566/leetcode/leetcode.md

 FROM Visits v
 LEFT JOIN Transactions t
 ON v.visit_id = t.visit_id
-WHERE t.amount IS NULL # Sometimes wrong
-GROUP BY v.customer_id
+WHERE t.amount IS NULL # May error when 1 visitor have several transactions GROUP BY v.customer_id
 ```
 [Note](https://leetcode.com/problems/customer-who-visited-but-did-not-make-any-transactions/solutions/3500258/full-explanation-unlike-any-others-where-they-only-provide-the-solution)